Faster network disruption from layered oscillatory dynamics: Numerical simulations

 \subsubsection{Rescaled noise}

 Following the same steps as in Sec.~\ref{secn2} to emphasize the effect of the shape of the noise, I rescale the noise such that Eq.~(\ref{resc}) is satisfied.
-This allows to have injected noises of similar variance on average in each layer.
-Remarkably, Fig.~\ref{fig6} shows that the first escape time in the second layer is still shorter than in the first layer, despite the rescaling of the noise for $\eta_0<2.6$\,.
+This allows to have injected noise in the second layer that has on average a variance $n$ times smaller than the first one.
+Remarkably, Fig.~\ref{fig6} shows that the first escape time in the second layer is still shorter than in the first layer, despite the rescaling of the noise for $\eta_0<1$\,.
 The shape that the noise acquire when passing through the first layer seems to be more efficient in driving the second layer outside its initial basin of attraction, as in the previous case of two times the same network.